zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    more information about the NCP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :frame_type: The frame type, as specified by the protocol.
+   :param frame_type: The frame type, as specified by the protocol.

-   :length: The length of the request body, excluding the frame header.
+   :param length: The length of the request body, excluding the frame header.

-   :func: The requested function, as specified by the protocol.
+   :param func: The requested function, as specified by the protocol.

    .. zeek:see:: ncp_reply